-Located in the south foot of Yuexiu Mountain, Sun Yat-sen Memorial Hall is the biggest one among all the halls in memory of him all over the world, with the area of 6.6 hectares (16 acres).
-It's also one of the landmark buildings in Guangzhou.
+Located at the southern foot of Yuexiu Mountain, Sun Yat-sen Memorial Hall is the biggest hall among all the halls in memory of him all over the world, with an area of 6.6 hectares (16 acres).
+It’s also one of the landmark buildings in Guangzhou.
 Paying a visit, you can enjoy not only the exhibitions about Sun Yat-sen but also the beauty of the building plus the famous ancient trees.

 As the forerunner of Chinese democratic revolution, Sun Yat-sen has been respected by all Chinese home and overseas.

 Bronze Statue of Sun Yat-sen

-Stepping into the area from the south gate, you could first catch sight of a Bronze Statue of Sun.
-It's 5.5 meters (18 yards) high and 3.9 kg (8.6 pounds).
-The statue shaped from the pose in which Sun was making a speech in Sun Yat-sen University.
-Under the Bronze Statue is the foundation support made of white granite, which was carved with the content of one of Sun's important written works.
+Stepping into the area from the south gate, you can first catch sight of a Bronze Statue of Sun.
+It’s 5.5 meters (18 yards) high and 3.9 kg (8.6 pounds).
+The statue is shaped from the pose in which Sun was making a speech in Sun Yat-sen University.
+Under the Bronze Statue is the supporting foundation made of white granite which was carved with the content of one of Sun’s important written works.

 The Octagonal and Ancient Palace Style Main Building

-The most noticeable building in Sun Yat-sen Memorial Hall is the Main Building, which is mainly blue and red.
+The most noticeable building in Sun Yat-sen Memorial Hall is the Main Building, this building is mainly blue and red.
 On the top of the whole building stands a golden and oval globe.
-In the middle of the building hangs a horizontal inscribed board, written with four Chinese characters by Sun Yat-sen, which means the whole world is as one community.
-The Main Building is an ancient octagon house, with the top decorated with bright blue glazed tiles, the foundation and steps made of white granite, and eight huge pillars made of red terrazzo.
+In the middle of the building hangs a horizontal inscribed board, written with four Chinese characters by Sun Yat-sen meaning the whole world is as one community.
+The Main Building is an ancient octagon house.
+The top is decorated with bright blue glazed tiles, the foundation and steps are made of white granite, and eight huge pillars are made of red terrazzo.
 The five bronze droplights hanging in the passage add more antique flavor to the whole building.

 Inside the building, lots of pictures and word materials are posted on the walls, showing the deeds of Sun.
-A big platform is also built inside, holding many important gatherings and performances.
+A large platform is also built inside, holding many important gatherings and performances.

 Exhibition Hall for Sun’s Deeds